Minarox/Website/README.md

 ## About The Project

-Website of the association Rv & Co promoting the productions and social networks.
+Maintenance page of the Minarox website with links to the different social networks.

 ### Features